 Phone: (317) 606-4884

+Hi, I’m Mary Holland, Therapist at New Beginnings Family Counseling, LLC.
 I believe we are all given a toolbox in life, to help construct the journey we are on.
 Throughout life, that box is added to with tools from our parents, teachers, loved ones, and other impacting relationships.
-Some of these tools are helpful, some, not so much.
+Some of these tools are helpful, some, not as much.
 Some tools come with instructions, others we may pick up along the way, and some we don’t even know how to use.
 I aim to help you sort out these ‘tools’ and figure out which ones work, and which ones could be replaced.
 These tools are our coping mechanisms, communication styles, approaches to conflict, temperaments and much more.
 The more we understand them, the more we can use them efficiently.
 These tools can help us through the hardest of times, and create the best of times.
 We can apply them to all aspects of life and integrate them into all relationships.
 Together, we will fill your toolbox with the most healthy and valuable tools that you can not only use, but pass on to future generations.

 Education and Training